Housewives Without Children: Celebrating Life as a SAHW

 Homemaking Is a Beautiful Thing but it Isn't for Everyone

 A lot of people, especially working women, do not understand the allure of being a housewife, and many of them do not respect those who choose to have this lifestyle.
 Even though their mothers and grandmothers and most women in history were indeed housewives.
-But the truth is you don't need their respect.
+But the truth is you don't need to worry about this.

 When you choose to be a SAHW, and especially a housewife without children, be prepared for some of your working friends to scoff at the idea or even stop talking to you.
 Sometimes their feelings are born out of jealousy and sometimes they simply feel they are superior to an old-fashioned domestic life.
 In the end, it's none of their business what arrangement you and your husband have.
 Different strokes for different folks.